 If I Place an Order, What Is Included?

-When you order a list of email addresses, you will receive a MS Excel document which contains the person's name, job title, company name, work email address and company telephone number.
+When you order a list of email addresses, you will receive an email with a link giving you access to an MS Excel document which contains the person's name, job title, company name, work email address and company telephone number.
 Extra details such as company turnover, number of employees and website are included where available.
-The price is 25p per contact for email addresses with phone numbers or 35p if you would like the postal address as well.
+The price is 30p per contact for email addresses with phone numbers or 35p if you would like the postal address as well.

 Refunds on Hard Bounces